Wakin Chau: Early life

-Wakin Chau was born in a rice store owned by his family at Sai Ying Pun in Hong Kong, the fourth son out of seven children and is a native Cantonese speaker of Chaoshanese descent from Chaoyang, Swatow, Guangdong, mainland China.
+Wakin Chau was born in Sai Ying Pun, Hong Kong, the fourth son out of seven children.
+His parents are owners of a rice store.
+He is a native Cantonese speaker of Chaoshanese descent from Chaoyang, Swatow, Guangdong, mainland China.
 He began learning the guitar when he was about 13 years old.
 In 1979, he left for Taipei to major in mathematics at National Taiwan University.
-While at college he sang and played folk songs in local coffee shops, learning to sing in Mandarin.
+While at college, he sang and played folk songs in local coffee shops, learning to sing in Mandarin.

 Music career

-Hoping to establish a career as a recording artist, Chau sought contacts in the music industry, but after a lack of success, eventually signed on as an assistant producer at Rock Records, where he wrote pop songs for other artists.
+Hoping to establish a career as a recording artist, Chau sought contacts in the music industry, but after an initial lack of success, eventually signed on as an assistant producer at Rock Records, where he wrote pop songs for other artists.
 He was later encouraged by Chyi Yu to perform jingles for commercial advertisements.
-One of his jingles for a car commercial was heard by his boss at Rock, who recognised his voice and gave him a chance to record a Mandarin album, released on Rock Records in 1987.
+One of his jingles for a car commercial was heard by his boss at Rock, who recognised his voice and gave him a chance to record a Mandarin album, released on Rock Records in 1985.

 From 1985, under the name Emil Chau, he has released more than 40 albums in Mandarin, Cantonese and English.
-His platinum albums, including You Make Me Happy and Sad (讓我歡喜讓我憂), The Flowery Heart (花·心), Music Brings Us Together (有弦相聚) and Emil & Friends (朋友) have won awards in Taiwan, Mainland China, Hong Kong and Singapore.
+His platinum albums, including You Make Me Happy and Sad (讓我歡喜讓我憂), The Flowery Heart (花·心), Music Brings Us Together (有弦相聚) and Emil & Friends (朋友) have won awards in Taiwan, mainland China, Hong Kong and Singapore.
 Chau reverted to using his given name Wakin in 1999.

-In 2008, Chau formed the four-member supergroup Superband, along with Jonathan Lee, Chang Chen-yue and Lo Ta-yu.
+In 2008, Chau formed the four-member supergroup Superband, along with Jonathan Lee, Chang Chen-yue and Lo Ta-yu, which became a highly successful touring act.
 They disbanded and resumed their solo careers in 2010.